Trash Free River

 St. Lawrence River Shoreline Cleanups

 Since September 2020, Save The River has successfully planned and executed TFR cleanups on shorelines in the 1000 Islands and surrounding area.
-As of Fall 2022 4,500lbs of trash has been collected and properly disposed of from various locations along the river.
+As of Fall 2024, over 9,600 lbs of trash has been collected and properly disposed of from various locations along the river.
 We are looking forward to see how much we can accomplish together this summer.

 Save The River has been cleaning up shoreline and boat slips for several years on both sides of the upper St. Lawrence River in an ongoing effort to make the St. Lawrence River “swimmable, fishable, and drinkable now and for generations to come”.
 These cleanups are community-based and volunteer oriented focused on the shore and water 10 feet inland of the shoreline and out into the River.